riceissa/issarice.com/wiki/product-reviews.md

 (will write more later, since this was a big purchase)

+purchased in April 2021 from the Lenovo Outlet (US).

 this is where i made the purchase: https://web.archive.org/web/20210404193235/https://www.lenovo.com/us/en/outletus/laptops/thinkpad/thinkpad-2-in-1-laptops/ThinkPad-X1-Yoga-3rd-Gen/p/20LFX01700
 NOTE: the "Tech Specs" at the top are inaccurate.
 The actual specs are below in the "Models" section.

+I'm not including any Windows vs Linux thoughts here, though I was definitely getting a shock from switching away from Linux as my main OS after 10+ years.

 some thoughts for now:

+- it’s very noticeably faster than my x220; i can browse any website i want with firefox. the only times i need chrome are for some sites (e.g. Messenger group calls) that require it specifically.
 - keyboard is not as bad as i was expecting, but of course the X220 keyboard is much better.
 - the touch pad makes a clicking sound when i lift my fingers, which is annoying but tolerable.
 - there is no way to turn off the keyboard backlight -- no setting in the BIOS, nothing